ARDelarosa/StoryGame/README.md

 * Deployment instructions

 * ...
-This is a single player interactive story game
+This is a single player interactive story game.